 Save 10% on any other items purchased at the time of pickup (Lamb, Turkey, Duck and Additional Chicken products available at time of pickup)

 Let's get you signed up.
 Click below to provide us the basic information for your CSA Membership.
-We’ll send you an emailed invoice to pay online then your ready to receive your CSA.
+We’ll send you an emailed invoice to pay your initial deposit online followed by two equal payments in March and April.

 Richland Park Farmers Market - Saturday 9:00 am til 12:30 pm